keithgaines/100DaysOfPython/Blackjack/README.md

 ############### Our Blackjack House Rules #####################

-The deck is unlimited in size.
+The deck is unlimited in size. <br>
 There are no jokers.
 The Jack/Queen/King all count as 10.
 The Ace can count as 11 or 1.